Obamacare and Living Wills

 Under the Affordable Care Act, better known as Obamacare, doctors will now be reimbursed for taking the time to speak with patients about certain estate planning matters.
 This initiative is designed to encourage the elderly to write a living will, and to assign medical power of attorney.
 A surprisingly large portion of senior citizens have no will or estate plan at all, which can prevent their wishes from being met if they become hospitalized or incapacitated.

 Creating a will is a great idea, no matter what age you are or how much money you have.
-At Willingham & Galvan, our McKinney estate planning attorneys have created more than 4,000 wills, making us uniquely qualified to handle even the most complex estate planning matters.
+At Willingham Law Firm, PC., our McKinney estate planning attorneys have created more than 4,000 wills, making us uniquely qualified to handle even the most complex estate planning matters.

 Questions about living wills?
 Call our firm today at (214) 499-9647 to schedule your consultation.